shakeel-faiz/FF/04Apr-15/jpeg.md

 1. **Efficient Compression for Smaller File Sizes**

--   **Lossy compression**: JPEG’s main strength is its ability to compress images using lossy compression, which significantly reduces file size by discarding less important data.
+-   **Lossy compression**: JPEG's main strength is its ability to compress images using lossy compression, which significantly reduces file size by discarding less important data.
 This makes it easier to store large collections of photos without consuming excessive disk space.
 -   **Adjustable compression levels**: JPEG allows you to choose how much compression to apply.
 You can balance between file size and image quality depending on your needs.
 For example, lower compression (higher quality) can be used for professional work, while higher compression (lower quality) is useful for quick sharing online.

 2. **Widespread Compatibility and Support**

 -   **Universally supported**: JPEG is one of the most widely supported image formats across all platforms and devices, including computers, smartphones, cameras, and web browsers.
 It is compatible with nearly every image viewer and editing software, making it convenient for users everywhere.
--   **Web-friendly**: JPEG’s small file sizes and broad compatibility make it ideal for use on websites.
+-   **Web-friendly**: JPEG's small file sizes and broad compatibility make it ideal for use on websites.
 Smaller file sizes lead to faster page load times and less bandwidth usage, which improves user experience and SEO.

 3. **Excellent for Photographs and Complex Images**

 -   **24-bit color**: JPEG supports 24-bit color, which allows it to display millions of colors.
 This makes it ideal for photographs, where color gradients and complex details are common.
-Images with rich color variation and subtle transitions benefit from the JPEG format’s ability to represent them without significant quality loss.
+Images with rich color variation and subtle transitions benefit from the JPEG format's ability to represent them without significant quality loss.
 -   **Smooth gradients**: JPEG is particularly good for images with smooth color transitions and gradients, like skies, landscapes, and portraits, where its compression algorithm works efficiently.

 4. **Wide Camera and Device Support**